 Anyway, use a hydrometer to test the salinity and stop adding salt when the reading (SG or Specific Gravity) shows anything between 1.002 – 1.005.

 Depending on the salinity the eggs will hatch after 20 to 25 days.
 The temperature should be kept between 79 and 85 °F (26.1 to 29.4 °C).

 Alternatively, for step 2, instead of adding the snails to the brackish water, you can move the egg-covered decorations, as they are likely fertilized by the male Nerite snails in the main tank.

 Wait about 3 to 4 weeks for the larvae to become bigger and place them into your original freshwater aquarium.

-Avoid having aggressive and carnivorous fish in the freshwater tank, as the small snails can easily become prey.
+Avoid having aggressive and carnivorous fish in the freshwater tank, as the small baby snails can easily become prey.